 Repeat giving has also been a hit for Midwest.
 “We’ve had people tell us they want to give every month,” says Goddard.
 “In the past, we had to do it manually, but now we just send them to the site.
 Additionally, when someone else comes to our sites, they see that they can set things up to give monthly and we’re seeing an increase in monthly giving because it’s easy to do.”

 Midwest found it easy to integrate iDonate’s donation forms into their seven web sites.
 “We’re not HTML coders,” said Goddard. “iDonate’s web team worked with us to get the snippet of code integrated onto our pages.
 Now I can update and change the form whenever I want in the iDonate admin area and just publish the changes to our web site.
 We don’t have to work with our web vendor or incur any charges for tinkering with things.
 For instance, if we want to raise donations for a time-sensitive event, like disaster relief, or if new features come out, I don’t have to involve our web team because I can make the changes myself.”

 Want to see how iDonate can work for you?

-Fill out the form below to schedule a consultation with one of our friendly optimization experts.
+Fill out the form below to view our 5 minute demo video.